theobrandr/etl-cfb-analytics/README.md

 # etl-cfb-analytics
 An ETL for College Football data and Analytics

-The ETL will extract 5 years of college football data from collegefootball.com, transform data, and then load it to a CSV.
+The ETL will extract 5 years of college football data from collegefootball.com, transform data, load it to a CSV, and automatically generate reports for the curent year by week and by matchup.

 **Requirements**
 <br>In order to use this python ETL you will need: